 Q: What happens if I remove my Azure Subscription from my Azure DevOps organization?

-A: If you remove your Azure Subscription from your Azure DevOps organization, you'll only have access to the free tier of storage (< 2GB).
-If you have above 2 GB of used storage, you can read packages, but you can't push until you either get your usage below 2 GB, or reconnect an Azure subscription to your organization and increase your storage tier appropriately.
+A: When you remove your Azure Subscription from your Azure DevOps organization, you only have access to the free tier of storage (< 2 GiB).
+If you have above 2 GiB of used storage, you can only read packages.
+You can't publish new packages until you delete some of your older packages to lower your usage below 2 GiB, or you can reconnect an Azure subscription to your organization and set up billing to increase your storage tier.